emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/js/2-minting.md

 sidebar_label: Minting
 ---

-This is the first of many tutorials in a series where you'll be creating a complete NFT smart contract from scratch that conforms with all the Axion [NFT standards](https://nomicon.io/Standards/NonFungibleToken/).
-Today you'll learn how to create the logic needed to mint NFTs and have them show up in your Axion wallet.
+This is the first of many tutorials in a series where you'll be creating a complete NFT smart contract from scratch that conforms with all the Fermi [NFT standards](https://nomicon.io/Standards/NonFungibleToken/).
+Today you'll learn how to create the logic needed to mint NFTs and have them show up in your Fermi wallet.
 You will be modifying a bare-bones [skeleton smart contract](/tutorials/nfts/js/skeleton) by filling in the necessary code snippets needed to add minting functionalities.

 ## Introduction